Current Tips Regulations

 • clarified that managers and supervisors may only keep tips that they receive from customers directly for services that the manager or supervisor directly and “solely” provides.

-3. On October 29, 2021, the Department issued the Dual Jobs final rule, which withdrew and modified the dual jobs portion of the 2020 Tip final rule.
+3. On October 29, 2021, the Department issued the Dual Jobs final rule, which withdrew and modified the dual jobs portion of the 2020 Tip final rule and took effect on December 28, 2021.
 (See 86 FR 60114).
-This final rule, which became effective on December 28, 2021:
+The 2021 Dual Jobs final rule addressed the circumstances under which an employer can take a partial credit against its minimum wage obligations based on the tips received by employees.

 Additional Procedural Background